Identities I commonly work with

 Health at Every Size

-As a health at every size (HAES) clinician, I don’t look at weight, body size, or body composition as focal point of the therapeutic relationship.
-I reject diet and fitness culture, and acknowledge that fatphobia and “Western” ideas of beauty standards are rooted in racism and don’t promote better mental health.
-ALL bodies are welcome in my practice, and I am interested in promoting body neutrality and working towards self-love and self-acceptance.
+As a health at every size (HAES) clinician, I don’t look at weight, body size, or body composition as a focal point of the therapeutic relationship.
+I reject diet and fitness culture, ideas that popular culture pushes to the forefront of the dialogue on mental/physical health, often purely for profit-driven reasons.
+I acknowledge that fatphobia and “Western” beauty standards are rooted in racism and do not promote better mental health.
+All bodies are welcome in my practice, and I am interested in promoting body positivity (or neutrality when positivity feels out of reach) and working towards self-love and self-acceptance.